4 ways to address test taking anxiety with special education students

 I am betting it is safe to say that most of us have experienced test taking anxiety at some point in our lives.
 Maybe in high school you put in a staggering amount of time studying for a very important exam but were so concerned about doing well that you couldn’t sleep the night before or concentrate properly the day of the test.
 Maybe you had a stomachache during the exam or felt your pulse racing.
 Or maybe you sat down for the exam and your mind went blank.

-Knowing some of the problems kids with special needs may experience can lead us to be proactive with solutions that we know work.
+Knowing some of the problems kids with disabilities may experience can lead us to be proactive with solutions that we know work.
 Here are some strategies that have worked for me over the years with my students.

 1. Review the student’s IEP